SEAL Team Six: Structure

 Each assault squadron, usually led by a commander (O-5), is divided into three troops.
 Each of these troops is commanded by a senior commissioned officer, which is usually a lieutenant commander (O-4) or sometimes a lieutenant (O-3).
 A troop chief also serves as an adviser to the troop commander and is the highest enlisted SEAL in the troop, usually a master chief petty officer (E-9).
 Each troop has around 16 members which are further divided into smaller teams of enlisted SEALs, called assaulters.
-These individual teams of assaulters are led by senior enlisted SEALs; usually a senior chief petty officer (E-8), sometimes a chief petty officer (E-7).
-The rest of these teams are filled out with more chief petty officers (E-7), petty officers first class (E-6), and petty officers second class (E-5); each member with a respective role.
+These individual teams of assaulters are led by senior enlisted SEALs, usually a senior chief petty officer (E-8), but sometimes a chief petty officer (E-7).
+The rest of these teams are filled out with more chief petty officers (E-7), petty officers first class (E-6), and petty officers second class (E-5); each member with a role.

 Each assault squadron also has a specific nickname.
-Examples include Gold Squadron's Crusaders, Red Squadron's Indians, Blue Squadron's Pirates, Silver Squadron's Headhunters, Black Squadron's seahorses, and Gray Squadron's Vikings.
-The assault squadrons are supported by a variety of support personnel, including cryptologists, communicators, EOD technicians, dog handlers, and sometimes airmen from the United States Air Force 24th Special Tactics Squadron, the Air Force's JSOC element.
+Examples include Gold Squadron's Crusaders, Red Squadron's Indians, Blue Squadron's Pirates, Silver Squadron's Headhunters, Black Squadron's Seahorses, and Gray Squadron's Vikings.
+The assault squadrons are supported by a variety of support personnel, including cryptologists, communicators, explosive ordnance disposal (EOD) technicians, dog handlers, and sometimes airmen from the United States Air Force 24th Special Tactics Squadron, the Air Force's JSOC element.

 According to the Government Accountability Office report on special operations forces, in the fiscal year of 2014, DEVGRU had a total of 1,787 authorized positions, of which 1,342 are military and 445 are civilian.